 The three projections specified are successively more complex to prepare.
-The no-variation projection assumes implausibly equal demographic characteristics in each locality.
-The calibration projection attempts a practical approach which respects local variation in demographic characteristics.
+The No Local Variation projection assumes implausibly equal demographic characteristics in each locality.
+The Local Calibration projection attempts a practical approach which respects local variation in demographic characteristics.
 It enables projections for any local area using standard data for standard data zones, because it requires only data that can be straightforwardly aggregated to non-standard areas, but it is also an approximation.
-The direct projection is methodologically most sound, using full detail of local data to estimate each component.
-However it is less practical to provide such detailed data for all types of locality and risks both disclosure of information about individuals, and poor quality estimates due to sparse data.
+The Local Direct projection is methodologically most sound, using full detail of local data to estimate each component.
+However, it is less practical to provide such detailed data for all types of locality and risks both disclosure of information about individuals, and poor-quality estimates due to sparse data.

 Our evaluation aims to measure the extent to which the calibration approach as implemented does capture local variations in fertility, mortality and migration.
 For this reason each projection shown here is constrained to the same total number of future births, deaths and age-sex-structured population projected by GROS for Fife as a whole.
 The differences between projections are thus only those relating to wards.
-Separate comparison of the three projections without constraint to the Fife totals showed slightly more discrepancies but the same patterns of difference that are reported here, since the impact of the constraints was not large.
+Separate comparison of the three projections without constraint to the Fife totals showed slightly more discrepancies but the same patterns of difference that are reported here, since the effect of the constraints was not large.

 We report the local characteristics as estimated by each approach, and judge the plausibility of the results for the calibration approach from our prior understanding of the areas involved and similarity with the direct estimates.
-We then compare how close each of the no-variation and calibration approaches is to the direct approach, when the population is projected 19 years ahead.
-We examine the mean absolute deviation between the no-variation and the direct projections across the 23 wards, for each of births, deaths, and population.
-When calculated again between the calibration and direct projections, success would involve much lower mean deviations, to indicate that the calibration projection captures variation between wards.

-In order to isolate the separate impact of estimates of fertility, mortality and migration, we compare projections with different estimates of one component when all other aspects of a projection remain constant.
+We then compare how close each of the No Local Variation and Local Calibration approaches is to the direct approach, when the population is projected 19 years ahead.
+We examine the mean absolute deviation between the No Local Variation and the Local Direct projections across the 23 wards, for each of births, deaths, and population.
+If successful, the difference between the calibration and the direct projections would involve much lower mean deviations, to indicate that the calibration projection captures variation between wards.
+In order to isolate the separate effects of estimates of fertility, mortality and migration, we compare projections with different estimates of one component when all other aspects of a projection remain constant.